SU(2) representations and a large surgery formula: Instanton L-space knots

 From \cite[Proposition 6.7]{kronheimer2010knots}, this annular decomposition leads to the isomorphism (\ref{eq: iso without grading}).
 To study the grading behavior of this isomorphism, we sketch the construction of the isomorphism as follows.
-Pick a connected oriented compact surface $T$ so that
+Pick a connected oriented compact surface $T$ such that